nencki-lobi/lobi-inhouse/docs/nipype.rst

 The ``func_template`` is a string containing the path to a file, relative to ``DERIV_DIR`` with subject ID and task label replaced by expressions in curly braces: ``{subject_id}`` and ``{task_label}``.
 These will be useful later, because we will have Nipype fill them in for us.
-I also prepared lists of subject codes and task names to be used (for this example, I am processing two subjects only).
+I also prepared lists of subject codes and task names to be used (for this example, I am processing only two subjects).

+Create the nodes
+""""""""""""""""

 Now it's time to create pipeline *nodes*.
+A node executes a single processing step.
 We will create them first, and connect them later.

+In this example, the plan is to create a total of five nodes: two will perform actual processing (gunzip and smooth), and additional three will be needed to handle input and output (one to accept lists of subjects and sessions and pass them further, one to select files, one to manage file output).

 Let's start with gunzip to decompress files.
 This one is simple::

   gunzip = Node(Gunzip(), name='gunzip')